Jhgomez/sopes1/Clase/notes.md

 * run redis on you computer with docker `docker run -it -d redis`
 * enter the redis container CLI `docker exec -it <container_id> /bin/bash`
+* execute command: `redis-cli`
 * We can run commands now like `set a 1`, remember is a key value so "a" is set to 1
 * `get a`
 * we can use HashTables to store values
-* `set studend1 juan`, `set studend2 pedro`, `set studend:1 juan`
+* `set studend1 juan`, `set studend2 pedro`
-`set studend:1 juan`, `keys student:*`(gets all students but not the values, it shows the object name and the key), `set contador 1`, `INCR contador`(increments the variable), `keys *`, set an auto-expire key `EXPIRE contador 20`, see more commands in the official documentation.
-It is very common to use this as for caching info or info that is very volatile.
-Hashs tables alook like `HSET myhash field1 "juan"` or `HSET student-2 name "lucas"`, `HGETALL student-1`, `HGETALL student-1 name`
+* `set studend:1 juan` and `set studend:1 juan` and then `keys student:*`(gets all students but not the values, it shows the object name and the key), like how many student entries there are
+* `set contador 1`, `INCR contador`(increments the variable)
+* `keys *` this would returned all the previously defined keys, (a, student1, student2, student:1, student:2, contador)
+* set an auto-expire key `EXPIRE contador 20` this key expires(dissapears) in 20 seconds, see more commands in the official documentation.
+* It is very common to use this as for caching info or info that is very volatile.
+* Hash tables look like `HSET <a_hash_code/a_key> <like_a_column_name> <the_value>`, so we could do an entrie like `HSET student-1 name "lucas"`, `HSET student-1 address "mixco"` and `HSET student-2 name "juan"`, `HSET student-2 address "miraflores"`.
+* `KEYS student-*` will print all "student-" keys ("student-1", and "student-2")
+* `HGETALL student-1` it will return all fields( "name" "lucas" "address" "mixco")
+* `HGETALL student-1 name` just returns the value of the specified field it prints "lucas"
-* I can use the redis cli, once inside containers cli run `redis-cli`, try a `PUBLISH sopes1 hola`
+* I can use the redis cli, once inside container's cli run `redis-cli`, try chennels with: `SUBSCRIBE sopes1`, cli will enter to "subscribe mode".
+Open other terminal and enter the docker container `docker exec -it <container_id> /bin/bash`, run cli `redis-cli`, and now publish a message to the channel we just open with `PUBLISH sopes1 "hola"`
+* Kafka can do some channels also it can manange a message channels/queues but originally it was to manage files instead of messages so everything is actually handled as files but they are messages, RabitMQ is an alternative to Kafka
 * It can store bytes

 Valkey is a Redis fork